THE AFGHAN SERIES, DAY 9&10

 MAZAR – BALKH – MAZAR

 Playing volley ball with the Taliban.
-I didn’t expect half the number of Taliban bases and compounds that there are but they have taken control of every public building and compound that was created for the old goveronment.
+Initially, I didn’t expect half the number of Taliban bases and compounds that there are; however, they have taken control of every public building and compound that the old government created.

 PLAYING VOLLEY WITH THE TALIBAN HAS TO BE UP THEIR WITH THE WORLD’S HIGHEST BUNGEE AND GETTING DRUNK WITH THE MAASAI TRIBE

 This brings a few problems as some attractions on my itinerary are no longer possible.
-The Taliban do not allow anyone into these areas and they make no exceptions which is a shame as it meant losing out on todays first spot, Qala-I-Jangi.
+Consequently, the Taliban do not allow anyone into these areas, and they make no exceptions, which is a shame as it meant losing out on today’s first spot, Qala-I-Jangi.

 WHERE IS BALKH?